Applications Need Software Integrity. Agents Need Context Integrity.

 We’ve proven we can sign software.
 Software Integrity is a federal procurement requirement.

-Now we sign the truth agents act on.
+Now we need to sign the context agents act on.

 The primitives exist.
 The standards exist.
-The patterns are proven.
+We’re building the integration.

 Build With Us